-Enables you to specify the following settings:
+In Windows, you can modify the following print settings:

 You can print the date, caption, and filename by selecting the following options:

-Show File Name
+- Show File Name

 You can specify the following details for the border:

-Thickness in inches, mm, or points.
+- Thickness in inches, mm, or points.

-Color of the border
+- Color of the border

 Some printers have the inverting images option.
 If so, ensure that you use either your printer driver settings or the Invert image option to invert images.
 Selecting both the options horizontally flips the image twice.

-Select Print Crop Marks (guide lines on all four edges of the photo) to make it easier to trim a photo.
+Select Print Crop Marks (guidelines on all four edges of the photo) to make it easier to trim a photo.

 Displays the color profile of the image.
 Image Space shows the color space embedded in your photo file.
 (The print preview in the Print dialog box is not color managed and doesn’t update as you choose a profile.)
 You can change the profile for printing from the following options: